How do I apply for a stall at The Village Markets?

 Do I need public and product liability insurance?

 It's a good idea to secure your own PLI if doing TVM on a regular basis.
 Your cover must specify 'Market Stall / Trade Exhibitor' and be to the value of $10M (applicable at TVM Burleigh Heads State School).
-Otherwise you can pay an extra fee and receive cover for one event.
+If you supply your own PLI, you will receive a code for s discounted fee.
+Otherwise stall fees (excluding food and beverage) include PLI.

 All food stalls require Public Liability Insurance.